-Image recognition(IR) does not limit itself to in-store strategies, rather it extends itself to analytics.
-IR has been a propitious medium to keep tabs on the competitors and their activities.
-For any retail sector ranging from consumer goods to fashion to grocery to consumer electronics, it becomes of integral importance.
+Image recognition(IR) does not limit itself to in-store strategies; instead, it extends to analytics.
+IR has been a propitious medium to keep tabs on competitors and their activities.
+It becomes important for any retail sector, from consumer goods to fashion to grocery to consumer electronics.

 It becomes indispensable for any business to evaluate its competitors’ markers.
 Thus IR comes into play and has become pivotal in the retail industry since then.
 The process is called Competitive analysis.

-Competitive Analytics advises and develops analytical workflows for successful retail companies empowering them to understand their competitive environment, enhance their predictive modelling capabilities and target customers with the highest lifetime value by deploying advanced retail analytics.
+Competitive Analytics advises and develops analytical workflows for successful retail companies empowering them to understand their competitive environment, enhance their predictive modeling capabilities, and target customers with the highest lifetime value by deploying advanced retail analytics.

 Various goals can be achieved through competitive analysis: